 Gallop upstairs or down to the store for a bag of dancing ponies, then print up a simple card.
 Find some at the Dollar Store!

 Punched holes and string will be your pard’ners, plus all the thrilled cowboys and girls.
+They won’t even notice that these are candy-free Valentine’s Day gifts.

 We live in a technologically-advanced time, right?
 Why not wow everyone with some photo cards?